AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Conclusion

 \section{Conclusion}

 This paper focuses on a key component of jailbreak attacks: the objective.
-We start by developing nuanced evaluation to pinpoint limitations in the current objective, which are misspecification and overconstraints.
-Addressing this, we propose a new prefix-forcing objective based on one or more carefully selected prefixes.
-Experiments show that our objective significantly improves the effectiveness of jailbreak attacks, while also benefiting from stronger optimization capabilities.
-Our plug-and-play objective enables practitioners to easily incorporate our released prefixes into their own attacks for free performance gains.
+We start by developing nuanced evaluation to identify limitations in the current objective, including misspecification and overconstraints.
+Then, we propose a new prefix-forcing objective leveraging carefully selected prefixes.
+Experiments demonstrate its effectiveness and compatibility with different attacks.
+Our plug-and-play design allows practitioners to use our released prefixes for free performance gains.
+We also analyze jailbreak objectives systematically, aiming to inspire further advancements.
+Our findings reveal that even the latest LLMs' deep alignment can be bypassed, underscoring the need for more generalizable alignment.

-Along the way, we also provide a systematic analysis of jailbreak objectives, hoping to inspire further advancements in this area.
-We also find that the latest LLMs' self-correction mechanisms can be bypassed, highlighting the need for more robust and generalizable alignment, such as using our prefixes for finetuning.
-In future work, we plan to efficiently distill more prefixes into the objective to improve it further.

-\textbf{Limitations.} One limitation of our objective is that selecting prefixes, especially for evaluating prefilling ASR, requires evaluating many sampled responses, leading to a computational burden.
-Moreover, some optimization algorithms benefit from specific properties of the objective, such as a well-shaped loss landscape, which this paper does not account for.
+\textbf{Limitations.} A limitation of our objective is that selecting prefixes, especially for evaluating prefilling ASR, requires evaluating many sampled responses, leading to a computational burden.
+Moreover, we do not account for other desirable properties of the objective, such as a well-shaped loss landscape.
+Finally, our objective is designed for situations requiring the target model's log probabilities, thus cannot be applied to black-box attacks.